North East Scotland TREC was set up in 2009 to promote the sport in this

 an event 1-2 times a month, we have been fortunate to be able to access some spectacular farm land, forest tracks and beaches.

-We run a qualifier for the TREC GB National champions each year for those who would like to travel and compete at Championship level but is still a fun social event for those that want to meet up with like minded people.
+We try to run a qualifier for the TREC GB National champions each year for those who would like to travel and compete at Championship level.
+It is still a fun social event for those that want to meet up with like minded people.
 With more members and helpers participating we are hoping to increase these events.

 Placings for members from events attended during the year count towards our Points League, with trophies and prizes presented at the end of the year at the NEST Christmas Lunch, where we also run a raffle for local charities.